Looking for a hot pot restaurant in Germany? Here are 4 must-try dishes that you can try in Germany.

 1. History of a Hot Pot

-While China is regarded as the place of birth of the ‘hot pot’, it is assumed that it was the Mongols and their warriors that introduced the concept of eating from a single pot of food, for ease and convenience.
+While China is regarded as the birthplace of the ‘hot pot,’ it is assumed that it was the Mongols and their warriors who introduced the concept of eating from a single pot of food for ease and convenience.

 2. Common Ingredients Used in the Dishes in Hot Pot Restaurants in Germany